 Lights, Camera, Action!
 Movies at Sid is bringing the magic of film to you with a monthly lineup of must-see movies and documentaries that cater to all tastes.
 Whether you’re a fan of timeless classics, thought-provoking documentaries, or deep psychological dives into cinema, we’ve got something for everyone.
 Best of all, it’s free for members and only $5 for nonmembers!

-Tuesday, May 20, 1:15pm
+Tuesday, July 15, 1:15pm

 REGISTER